 When you know better, you do better.
 The Shed the Shame campaign is dedicated to creating awareness of the social, emotional and mental health impacts of living with skin conditions, diseases or traumas.
 It is hoped that all Canadians will have a better awareness of all the effects of skin disorders and can be more sensitive toward and connected to individuals with one.

-The Canadian Skin Patient Alliance is grateful for the support of the following for helping make this campaign happen.
+The CSPA is grateful for the support of the following sponsors, without whom this initiative would not be possible